"I'd personally go with a security camera with alarms rather than alarm systems. These will all record and alert you to movement."

 Also, the RLC-410 surveillance camera with alarms allows multiple users (up to 12 people) to replay or live camera video on different devices like mobile phones, iPad or computers simultaneously.

 Watch the following video clip recorded by a Reolink RLC-410 user.

 Security cameras with alarms offer better protection to your home, however, false alarms are annoying.
 Some practical measures can be applied to dramatically lessen this problem.

 2. Make sure that batteries are fully-charged.
 If your home security cameras with alarms are powered by batteries, sometimes low voltage would lead to erratic operation.

 You can prevent this type of security camera false alarms by replacing the backup battery periodically.

-Replacement bothers you?
-Reolink Argus® 2, a wireless security camera with audio alarms, comes with a rechargeable battery and it can even connect to the solar panel to get non-stop power all day and all night.
+Does replacement bother you?
+Reolink Argus 2, a wireless security camera with audio alarms, comes with a rechargeable battery and it can even connect to the solar panel to get non-stop power all day and all night.

 3. Place your security cameras with audio alarm system in proper locations.
 It is suggested that PoE and WiFi security cameras with alarms should be away from heating or cooling vents.